anubhabnath098/dumbChat/README.md

 ## ✨ Features

 * ✅ Realtime 1-to-1 messaging
-* 🖼️ Avatar image upload via Cloudinary
+* 🖼️ send images to other
 * 🢑 Contact list of all registered users
 * 💬 Message history
 * 📱 Fully responsive mobile-first design